KoFish/pallium/README.md

 on the login and registration pages rather than http://matrix.org.
 You do not need to enter the captcha, as pallium does not support captcha-based registration yet.

+*Currently pallium does not support the full Matrix API set, so the webclient may well not work correctly*

 Alternatively, to run your own webclient:

     git clone http://github.com/matrix-org/matrix-angular-sdk